Explore

 The thermal imaging whale detection system is made up of several cameras linked to a computer that runs on robust detection algorithms.
 These cameras are able to use changes in temperature to differentiate between marine mammals, ships, and the surrounding water.
 These cameras run 24/7 and allow us to detect marine mammals along with vessel traffic and speed.

-With the installation of these systems, our team is able to remotely monitor the marine mammals transiting through our traditional waters, including the endangered Southern Resident Killer Whales (SRKW), and alert vessels in real-time to the presence of whales so that they can adopt whale wise boating practices to reduce their impact on these whales.
+With the installation of these systems, our team is able to remotely monitor the marine mammals transiting through our traditional waters, including the endangered Southern Resident Killer Whales (SRKW).

 We are also able to monitor the effectiveness of management measures for the protection of SRKW, including vessels entering Interim Sanctuary Zones (ISZ), fishing vessels in fishing closure areas, and vessel speed in relation to the ECHO Slowdown Program.